Dive in Turks and Caicos

 A Paradise for Divers

-Providenciales has the advantage of being within access to over 70 miles (112km) of barrier reefs and walls.
+Providenciales give you access to over 70 miles (112km) of barrier reefs and walls.
 Because of this, there’s a huge variety in the dive sites.
-Locations off Grace Bay Beach tend to have spur and groove reef formations with shelves at different levels, West Caicos offers sheer edges, and some spots in the south banks even offer undercut walls.
+Locations off Grace Bay Beach tend to have spur and groove reef formations, with shelves at different levels, while the West Caicos offers sheer edges, and some spots in the south banks can offer undercut walls.
 Swim-throughs, canyons and sand chutes can be found at many dive sites.
-The diving in Turks and Caicos will open you doors on this fantastic environment.
+The diving in Turks and Caicos is amazing and skilled or beginner divers will discover a magical underwater environment.

 Diving in Turks and Caicos is very popular.
-Providenciales is fortunate in having many excellent dive operators.
-Unlike so many other dive destinations, smaller dive boats are the norm and groups rarely exceed eight people.
+Providenciales is fortunate to have many excellent dive operators.
+Unlike so many other dive destinations, smaller dive boats are the norm, and groups rarely exceed eight people.

 Dive boats tend to be busiest during the peak tourist season of December and January.
 If you plan to visit during this period, we highly recommend that you reserve well in advance.

 Certifications from all of the main organizations (PADI, NAUI, SSI, TDI, SDI, IANTD) are recognized by local dive companies.

 All of the main dive operators on Providenciales offer the complete range of recreational dive equipment for rent and it generally tends to be gear that’s in excellent condition.
 Equipment sales are mostly limited to masks, fins, snorkels and accessories.
 All main dive companies offer Nitrox.